PlatformLab/Arachne/README.md

 offered load to a system's available resources by scheduling threads at user level, and performing coarse-grained core allocation at operating system level.

 Under this approach, the kernel no longer preemptively multiplexes between threads without any awareness of what the application is doing.
 This enables us to avoid the performance degradations caused by slow context switches, priority inversion, and cache pollution from the threads of other processes.

 ## What is Arachne?

+According to Greek mythology, [Arachne](https://en.wikipedia.org/wiki/Arachne) was a mortal weaver who challenged the goddess Athena to a weaving competition.
+Similarly, the Arachne user threading system attempts to challenge the current dominance of kernel threads in the C++ world.

 Arachne is the first step towards core-aware scheduling, allowing an application to run only as many threads in parallel as cores available to it.